 Add 3 tablespoon Thai red curry paste and cook for 1-2 minutes on medium heat.

-Now add ½ cup sliced mushrooms, ½ cup bean sprouts, and 14 oz (400 g) peeled and cubed sweet potatoes to the pan.
+Now add ½ cup sliced mushrooms, ½ cup bean sprouts, and 14 oz (400 g) peeled and cubed sweet potatoes to the pan and mix well.

 Cover the pan with a lid and cook for 10-12 minutes on low heat until the sweet potatoes are tender.

-Remove the lid and add 2 cups of coconut milk, 2 teaspoon brown sugar, and 1 tablespoon tamarind paste, and cook for 2 minutes.
+Remove the lid and stir in 2 cups of coconut milk, 2 teaspoon brown sugar, and 1 tablespoon tamarind paste, and cook for 2 minutes.

 Garnish with a handful of Thai basil (roughly torn), 2 tablespoon chopped cilantro, and 1 teaspoon chopped red chilies.
 Serve hot with steamed jasmine rice.